AddPay/addpay-php-sdk/README.md

 # Running Examples

+## Linux & Mac
+### Option 1 - Through the terminal
+- Open a new terminal
+- Run the script with `php /path/to/addpay/package/examples/TransactionUpdate.php`

+### Option 2 - PHP Internal Webserver
+- Open a new terminal
+- Start a webserver on port 8080 with: `php -S localhost:8080 -t /path/to/addpay/package/examples/`
+- Open `localhost:8080/ScriptNameHere.php` in your browser:
+   - Example: `localhost:8080/TransactionUpdate.php`

 ## Windows
 ### Option 1 - Through the Command Line
 - Start a command prompt (Start button > Run > cmd.exe)